green field

 Your custom form goes here.

-Its a basic hello world example.
-Create a text file, paste this in, save as a YourFeatureName.ascx in the Web/Modules folder, then "install" it in the site by going to (Key icon) Administration Menu > Advanced Tools > Feature Installation.
+This is a basic example.
+Create a text file, paste this in, save as a YourFeatureName.ascx in the Web/Modules folder, then "install" it in the site by using the installation system or manually at Administration Menu > Advanced Tools > Features.
 Give it a name and set the path to your .ascx file.
 Now it will show up in the Features dropdown list.

 Using Inline Code for Custom Pages